-Why we remain resolute on revamping education – Aregbesola - Nigeria Today
+Why We Remain Resolute On Revamping Education – Aregbesola - Nigeria Today

 He said the state has distinguished itself among its peers in education sector, thus, making Osun the model and pacesetter for national and international education system.

-Adetarami, who described Osun education policy as one of the best in the world, said the impact of the state in building solid foundation in education sector has been yielding positive results.
+Adetarami, who described Osun education policy as one of the best in the world, said the impacts of the state in building solid foundation in education sector has been yielding positive results.

 According to him, it is a known fact that the education policy of Osun was designed basically to advance humanity and as well build minds that would not only be productive to themselves but meaningful and impactful to the society at large.